2sitebbs/hiphp/README.md

 # hiphp
-HiPHP is a slight php framework, which base on MVC and DAO.
+HiPHP is a lightweight php framework, which base on MVC and DAO.

 Comming soon...